mryndzionek/composable-sdr/README.md

 to separate files, or mixed together and written into one file.
 The raw/modulated signal output file format is CF32.
 Files can be opened in [inspectrum](https://github.com/miek/inspectrum).

+There is an experimental [AppImage](https://appimage.org/) deployment workflow producing self-contained binaries from every commit pushed to `build` branch.
+SoapyRTLSDR module is bundled inside the image.
+Other modules should be detectable from the host system as long they reside in standard path (`/usr/local/lib/SoapySDR/modulesx.y`, etc.) and are compiled with compatible versions.
+This however wasn't tested much and long-term the safest solution might be bundling all the (tested/supported) SoapySDR modules.

 Some captures from ISM 433MHz